 The day you see that your old shed roof cannot withstand any more exposure to the elements is a moment that makes many people's hearts sink.
-Installing felt on a shed room may seem daunting, but it is not a difficult project when you have the tools you need as well as clear instructions you can follow.
+Installing felt on a shed roof may seem daunting, but it is not a difficult project when you have the tools you need as well as clear instructions you can follow.

 This blog post aims to provide you with the latter – a clear set of instructions and tips that you can use to successfully felt a shed roof.
-As for the tools and other equipment you need, you can find that at Buildworld.
+As for the tools and other equipment you need, you can find them at Buildworld.

 Before you start on your project, ask a family member or friend if they are willing to help you.
 It is always better to work on such a project when there is an extra pair of hands to assist with the few fiddly aspects of the job.